Colons at the end of labels – revisited

 She went on to explain that when working through forms, users prefer to remain in the ‘edit’ mode of the screen-reader, where it interprets key presses as entries for the field and moves from field to field according to whatever it finds tagged as labels.
 The crucial point, therefore, is the tagging – as mentioned in the other articles.
 Whether or not you include a colon in the tag will not make any difference.

-With her usual keen eye for language, she also pointed out that the checklist sentence above is ambiguous.
+With her usual keen eye for language, she also pointed out that the advice from the 2001 Software accessibility checklist (above) is ambiguous.
 The clause ‘and do they end in a colon’ could be interpreted as part of making it easy for the screen-reading software – or it could be a separate requirement that happens to have been stuck into the sentence at this point.

-And finally, she pointed out that people who use JAWS the screen reader to read out the punctuation.
+And finally, she pointed out that people who use JAWS the screen-reader get it to read out the punctuation.
 So if the colon helps the screen-reader, that’s good – but it may be invisible to the users.

 I’d like to thank Ginny Redish, Tom Haggie and Calum Benson for their help.
 Any errors are mine.